MicrosoftDocs/cpp-docs/docs/windows/redistributing-visual-cpp-files.md

 Describes how to redistribute an application that uses MFC.

 [Redistributing an ATL application](redistributing-an-atl-application.md)\
 Describes how to redistribute an application that uses ATL.
-Starting in Visual Studio 2012, no redistributable library for ATL is required.
+In Visual Studio 2012 and later, no ATL library is required.

 [Deployment Examples](deployment-examples.md)\
 Links to examples that demonstrate how to deploy Visual C++ applications.